matthew-occleshaw/computer-science-game/game-plan.md

     2. USERINPUT: what does player want to do
     3. Execute their choice
     4. Inform the users of the changes caused by their choice
-    5. Repeat steps 2.2 to 2.4 until player or enemy is dead
+    5. Repeat steps 2.2 to 2.4 until the player or enemy is dead
     6. Repeat steps 2.1 to 2.5 for each enemy
 3. 1.